ashutoshmjain/gita/src/mathuraChap11.md

      /\   /\
     /\/\ /\/\

-He continued - you can call this number 4 x 2 x 2 that is sixteen but notice there are only 8 free ports.
-Or we can call it number 8 with a mirror image.
-What is more prudent ?
+He continued - you can call this number 4 x 2 x 2 that is 16, but as you noticed there are 4 branches flowing into the root.
+Another thing that you may notice is the upper side is a mirror image of the bottom.
+Now imagine two mirror images fold onto each other - the problem of four is gone.

 Are we saying that the number 8 can't exist without it's mirror image? - asked the intrigued Friend.

 Bingo - you got it.
-Good that you asked this question and also made me redraw the picture because now you can see that the left side is a mirror image of the right.
+Good that you asked this question and also made me redraw the picture because now you can see that the up side is a mirror image of the bottom.
 In essence the duality is maintained for the entire structure.
 Such a structure can "manifest".
 A major part of my study is to figure out such numbers of higher order that exhibit similar behaviour.

 To save space, we write such manifests that exist with a mirror image as below.
-Notice the bar on the top.
-It denotes the "chirality" .
-So here is the picture of 8

         _
         |
       /   \
      /\   /\
     /\/\ /\/\

+Notice the bar on the top.
+It denotes the "chirality" .
+So here is the picture of 8 - we block the port indicating that the structure is folded at the unity.

 But then how this number theory related to the story of `Ganga` and `Shantanu` - asked the Friend..